-I am lucky, we run a farm stay, which allows me the flexibility to adjust my working day to suit my different way of life going forward, my boss is understanding and we are due to be married in May 2017.
+I am lucky, we run a farm stay, which allows me the flexibility to adjust my working day to suit my different way of life going forward.

 This blog is intended to inform those irrigating of my journey and lessons.